Akuli/math-tutorial/README.md

     Try `asy --version`.
 If it doesn't work, add this to `~/.bashrc`:

         PATH="$HOME/.local/bin:$PATH"

+    You can also uninstall the old asymptote that came from apt:

+        $ sudo apt remove asymptote

 2. *OPTIONAL:* Run the build script and view the output in a web browser to make sure that everything's OK.